 3.3 Clearance Requirements

-In order for the water heater to operate properly and efficiently, the clearances specified in the table below are required for proper service/maintenance.
+In order for the water heater to operate properly and efficiently, the clearances specified in the table below are required.

 Service Clearances.
 If multiple units are installed, the side clearance can be shared between the two units.